seb3773/spotifyd-packages/README.md

 https://github.com/Spotifyd/spotifyd
 +-------------------------------------------------

-I builded these packages because they are not in debian 12 repository; and I don't want to use the infamous snap version. x64,i386 & armhf packages provided.
+I builded these packages because they are not in debian 12 repository.
+x64,i386 & armhf packages provided.

 # installation: